Qiskit/qiskit-addon-aqc-tensor/docs/index.rst

 Developer guide
 ---------------

-The source code for this package is available `on GitHub <https://github.com/Qiskit/qiskit-addon-aqc-tensor>`__.

 The developer guide is located at `CONTRIBUTING.md <https://github.com/Qiskit/qiskit-addon-aqc-tensor/blob/main/CONTRIBUTING.md>`__ in the root of this project's repository.

 Citing this project